molmod/openmm-tutorial-msbs/setup_hpc.md

    Your session is currently starting...
 Please be patient as this process can take a few minutes.
    ```

-1. After a few seconds, a button will appear saying `Connect to Jupyter`.
+1. After a minute, a button will appear saying `Connect to Jupyter`.
    Click this button and a Jupyter Notebook (or Lab) should open in a new tab.

 1. On the right side of the page, there is a tab saying `New`.
 Click it.